pudnax/pilka/README.md

 the most of cross-platform issues for you.

 [RustFFT](https://crates.io/crates/rustfft) is used to perform Fast FFT for generating textures.
+Version 4.0 I keep trying not to use nightly features.

 [cpal](https://crates.io/crates/cpal) is used to capture sound from microphone and probably MIDI devices in the future.